 Equipped with small commercial Speed Queens, they are designed to mimic the feeling of a home laundry, right down to resident-selected detergents and easy controls.

-Chief Operating Officer Mike Trimble chose side-by-side 30-pound washers for the Warwick, RI, homes when they were constructed in 2017.
+Chief Operating Officer Matt Trimble chose side-by-side 30-pound washers for the Warwick, RI, homes when they were constructed in 2017.
 A pair of stacked, 45-pound capacity dryers completed each of the operations, which are designed to serve up to 12 residents per household.

 “The beauty of it is, we have commercial machines, but they look and feel residential,” he says.